A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 Finally, since functional similarity and dependency degree are two relatively independent aspects, we take the larger value between them.
 Thus, we first calculate the similarity score (\ie equation \ref{sim}) and dependency degree (\ie equation \ref{dep}) between any two packages in a group and then take the average as the compact value for a group.

 where $com(g_i)$ denotes the compact value for the i-th group.

-\textbf{Relevance Value.} To calculate the relevance between a group's description and the descriptions of packages in the group, we first input the group description and package descriptions into a pre-trained language model to obtain their semantic representation (\ie $V_i = PLM(gd_i)$).
-Then, we compute the similarity between the group description and the description of each package in this group (\ie equation \ref{sim}).
+\textbf{Relevance Value.} To calculate the relevance between the descriptions of a group and packages in the group, we first input the group description and package descriptions into $PLM$ to obtain their semantic representation (\ie $V_i = PLM(gd_i)$).
+Then, we compute the cosine similarity between them (\ie equation \ref{sim}).
 Last, we take the average of these similarity scores as the overall relevance value for a group.

 where $rel(g_i)$ represents the relevance value for the i-th group.